East Meadow Beth-El Jewish Center: Activities and membership

 In addition to providing prayer services, the synagogue has a nursery school, a Hebrew school, a men's club, a sisterhood, a youth group, and adult education classes.
 As of 2009, the synagogue had nine torahs.

 As of 2010, Ken Martin was EMJC's president, Scott Goodman was its chairman of the board, Shira Ornstein was the principal of its Hebrew school, and Silvia Kogan was the director of its nursery school.

 As of 2019, the synagogue had a membership of about 350 families.

-Rabbi

-Rabbi Androphy received his rabbinate from the Jewish Theological Seminary, and a doctorate from Harvard University.